I have been managing this law practice for a few years now, but the "lingo" still intimidates me sometimes!

 What is Probate?

-Probate is designed to create a “final accounting” upon death.
-Probate, the legal process of “proving up” a will, or verifying that a will is valid, takes place in one of two instances.
-First, if a person dies leaving behind a will, or second, if the deceased has died intestate, that is, has not left behind a will or estate plan of any type or the will cannot be found.
+Probate usually takes place in one of two pathways.
+First, if a person dies leaving behind a Last Will and Testament, probate is the legal process of “proving up” a will, or verifying that a will is valid.
+Alternatively, if the deceased has died "intestate", that is, there is no will.
 In both of these instances, state law governs the actions taken by those left behind.
-In the first case, the probate process will verify the existence and validity of the decedent’s will, provide for the appointment of an executor, or personal representative, who will then carry out an inventory of the estate and pay any claims and estate taxes due against the estate.
-Then the executor will manage the distribution of any remaining assets.
-If no will is left behind or the will cannot be found, each state has its own laws covering the distribution of assets, and the probate process will ensure that creditors are paid and distribution takes place according to these laws.
+In the first case, the probate process will verify the existence and validity of the decedent’s will and provide for the appointment of an executor, or personal representative.
+The executor or personal representative will then file an an inventory of the estate, pay any claims and any taxes due against the estate.
+Then the executor will "execute" the wishes of the will by managing the distribution of any remaining assets.

 While probate has developed a harsh reputation over the years, this characterization generally applies to people who have not prepared ahead of time for their death, or for those executors who do not have qualified legal assistance.
 Depending on the complexity of the estate and the thoroughness with which accounting has been carried out before death, probate can either be a relatively simple task or a daunting one.
 Be aware that no matter the situation, probate may be a lengthy process often taking months or possibly years to play out, and one which may take a considerable amount of an executor’s time.